Create an account sign-up-diamond

 Directions to Trailhead

 Meadowdale Beach Park is a wonderful destination for the whole family, offering an ecologically diverse area where a creek empties into Puget Sound.
-The Olympic Mountains, Brown’s Bay, and the surrounding islands make for a great view on this easy-moderate 3.7 km hike.
+The Olympic Mountains, Brown’s Bay, and the surrounding islands make for a great view on this easy-moderate 2.3mi hike.
 This trail is heavily trafficked, so try to visit outside of peak hours if you’re able to.
+This route follows Lund Gulch to the beach.
+The forest alongside the gulch is splendid, boasting lively green foliage and a babbling brook.
+This hike is a treat for the whole family, especially if you take some time to enjoy the beach before heading back up the gulch.

 Route Description for Meadowdale Beach Park Hike